-The Sub-grantees are to follow the intake procedures of the most current state income qualifying guidelines found in the Low-Income Home Energy Assistance Program (LIHEAP) Policy Manual available from the Arizona Department of Economic Security (DES) website at: https://des.az.gov/sites/default/files/LIHEAP Policy Manual 2021.pdf?time=1645131973941
+The Sub-grantees are to follow the intake procedures of the most current state income qualifying guidelines found in the Low-Income Home Energy Assistance Program (LIHEAP) Policy Manual available from the Arizona Department of Economic Security (DES) website at: https://des.az.gov/documents-center with minor exceptions as detailed in this AZ WAP State Plan.
+Refer to Section VII.
+Procedures in the LIHEAP Policies & Procedures Manual.
+Section b. ii.
+Shall follow the 200% FPL guidance as detailed below.

 The LIHEAP State Plan for Arizona has been approved to mirror the income eligibility allowed by DOE at 200% or below of the Federal Poverty Limit (FPL).
-Sub-grantees should also reference WPN 22-3 for Poverty Income Guidelines and Definition of Income.
+Sub-grantees should also reference WPN 23-3 for Poverty Income Guidelines and Definition of Income.